asmodeus812/nvim-fuzzymatch/README.md

 The main goal of this plugin is to provide a fast and performant solution for fuzzy matching entries of up to at least 1 million items, of any type, regardless of the source, user defined stream or executable command, and to do so in a way that is non-blocking and does not interfere with the user experience and usability of the editor.
-Another goal of this plugin is to minimize spawning external processes and leverage only built-in solutions to filter and match list items (With the exception of course when the executable is a provider of content)
+Another goal of this plugin is to minimize spawning external processes and leverage only built-in solutions to filter and match list items (With the exception of course when the executable is a provider of content).

 ## Installation